datakind/data-recipes-ai/README.md

 ## Using Recipes

 We are in a phase of research to identify and improve recipes, but for now the system comes with some basic examples to illustrate.
-To find out the list, enter "Get me all recipes" in the chat interface.
+To find out the list, enter "Get all recipes" in the chat interface.

 ## Additional Features